 Camouflaging the Flaws

 As you can see it is missing the little drawer and the wood is in pretty bad shape.
 Totally calls for paint and a little make over.
 Little tables are a good seller for us because they are inexpensive and everyone needs them.
 I knew I didn’t want to spend a lot of time or money on a new drawer.
-The top overhang is so significant that drawer is tiny.
-My husband to cut a piece of wood to go over the drawer space.
+The top overhang is so significant that the drawer would be tiny.
+My husband was able to cut a piece of wood to go over the drawer space.
 I already knew I was going to decorate it with IOD Decor Moulds.

 Here is the wooden piece attached to the table.

 I guess it looks like a mock front drawer.

 Next to make the IOD Moulds!
 Here’s a quick little video so you can see how easy it is!
 She dusted the mould with corn stash to make removal easier.

 Let’s Do This-How to use IOD Decor Moulds

 After the moulds are made you can remove them right away being careful with the details.
 I glued them right down to the wood while still soft with carpenters glue.
 Let them dry overnight and the next day you can paint.

 I painted the moulds with Fusion Mineral Paint Chocolate Brown.
 I wanted to distress them a bit later and have the moulds match the brown on the rest of the table.